nurlanyagublu/Modelling-Seminar/README.md

+## Description

-# This repository serves as a comprehensive collection of projects completed during the Modeling Seminar at Budapest University of Technology and Economics.
+This repository serves as a comprehensive collection of projects completed during the Modeling Seminar at the Budapest University of Technology and Economics.
 Through this platform, I explore various modeling techniques, algorithms, and applications within the realm of computer science.

 ## Key Focus Areas: